Stakeholders gathered around LCA and regional policies

 Each project region has its own characteristics, methods of design and implementation of policies.
 Nevertheless, all of them face a common challenge: the adoption of a more efficient use of natural resources to reduce the non-desirable secondary effects (spill-overs) that generate negative economic and environmental impacts

-Expected result: 7 Actions Plans to improve 7 policy instruments funded by the ERDF.
+Expected results: 7 Actions Plans to improve 7 policy instruments funded by the ERDF.
 This is achieved through, inter alia, intense local stakeholder group involvement, 7 transnational learning journeys, exchanges of experiences, study cases and the compilation of good practices.
 These activities are intended to clarify the success factors and barriers for the application of life-cycle management approaches for policy implementation.

 Action plans will contribute to 1) improve policy instruments introducing the LCA in all steps of policy cycle management 2) Enlarge the circle of end-users that will benefit from making conscious decisions on resource efficiency and investments using the LCA